Simone-Mocanu/image-gallery-react/README.md

-Image Gallery website created with React and Tailwindcss.
+Image Gallery website created with React, Tailwindcss and the Pixabay API.